kunhe/TALR/README.md

 # Tie-Aware Hashing
-This repository contains Matlab implementation for the following paper:
+This repository contains Matlab/MatConvNet implementation for the following paper:

 "Hashing as Tie-Aware Learning to Rank",
     Kun He, Fatih Cakir, Sarah Adel Bargal, and Stan Sclaroff.